What is happening

 Indiana’s other investor-owned utilities — AES Indiana (formerly IPL), Duke Indiana, I&M, and NIPSCO — closely followed the CenterPoint ruling.
 They have similar plans to end net metering for new solar customers.
 These new programs would take effect by July 2022, and possibly sooner for some utilities.

-Ending net metering for new solar customers could kill the market for distributed solar in Indiana.
-Indiana would lose out on the economic and environmental benefits solar would bring.
+Ending net metering for new solar customers could kill the market for customer-owned solar in Indiana.
+We would lose out on the economic, environmental, and health benefits rooftop solar brings.

-- Watch two retiring Indiana lawmakers, Rep. Ron Bacon (R-Chandler) and Sen. Mark Stoops (D-Bloomington), discuss Vectren’s case to end net metering and the 21st Century Energy Policy Development Task Force during a September 25 webinar.
+- Watch two retiring Indiana lawmakers, Rep. Ron Bacon (R-Chandler) and Sen. Mark Stoops (D-Bloomington), discuss CenterPoint’s case to end net metering and the 21st Century Energy Policy Development Task Force during a 2020 webinar.